-Task Task 1 Task 2 Broadsheet Research Report Course Component Landscapes and Landforms Interconnections Due Date Term 3, Weeks 7/8 Term 4, Weeks 3/4 Outcomes Assessed GE4-1: Locates and describes the diverse features and GE4-2: Describes processes and influences that form and characteristics of a range of places and environments. transform places and environments.
-GE4-7: Acquires and processes geographical information by GE4-4: Examines perspectives of people and organisations on a selecting and using geographical tools for inquiry. range of geographical issues.
-GE4-8: Communicates, geographical information using a variety of GE4-5 : Discusses management of places and environments for strategies. their sustainability.
-50% 50% Weighting %
+Task Task 1 Task 2 Online Quizzes Skills Task Research Report Course Component Landscapes and Landforms Interconnections Various Topics Due Date Term 3, Weeks 7/8 Term 4, Weeks 3/4 Terms 3/4 Outcomes Assessed GE4-1 Locates and describes the GE4-2 Describes processes and GE4-1 Locates and describes the diverse diverse features and characteristics of a range of places and environments. influences that inform and transform places and environments. features and characteristics of a range of places and environments.
+GE4-7 Acquires and processes geographical information by selecting and using geographical tools for GE4-4 Examines perspectives of people and organisations on a range of geographical issues.
+GE4-7 Acquires and processes geographical information by selecting and using geographical tools for inquiry. inquiry.
+GE4-8 Communicates, geographical information using a variety of strategies.
+GE4-5 Discusses management of places and environments for their sustainability.
+GE4-8 Communicates, geographical information using a variety of strategies.
+Weighting % 40% 40% 20%